XuanYing99/SQL-App-ratings/README.md

 # SQL-App-ratings

-A project where i explore and derive insights from a table of app ratings on Apple store.
+A project where i use SQL to derive insights from a table of app ratings from Apple store.
+These insights would be useful for a developer who is unsure of which category he should focus on, if the app should be priced/free etc.

 Because I used sqlonlinelite, i had to break the description tables into multiple files before combining them back.

 Some of the Insights I found are:
 1. Paid apps have a higher average rating,